Kingdom of Powys: Rhodri, Hywel, and Gruffydd

-Powys was united with Gwynedd when king Merfyn Frych of Gwynedd married princess Nest ferch Cadell, sister of king Cyngen of Powys, the last representative of the Gwertherion dynasty.
-With the death of Cyngen in 855 Rhodri the Great became king of Powys, having inherited Gwynedd the year before.
+Powys was united with Gwynedd when king Merfyn Frych of the Gwynedd dynasty married princess Nest ferch Cadell, daughter of king Cyngen of Powys, the last representative of the Gwertherion dynasty.
+With the death of Cyngen in 854 Rhodri Mawr became king of Powys, having inherited Gwynedd the year before.
 This formed the basis of Gwynedd's continued claims of overlordship over Powys for the next 443 years.

-Rhodri the Great ruled over most of modern Wales until his death in 878.
+Rhodri Mawr (Rhodri the Great) ruled over most of modern Wales until his death in 878.
 His sons would in turn found dynasties of their own which would loom large in Welsh history, each claiming descent from Rhodri.
 Merfyn inherited Powys, whilst his brothers, Anarawd ap Rhodri and Cadell, established the Aberffraw dynasty in Gwynedd and the line of Dinefwr respectively.

 In 942 Hywel Dda of Deheubarth (Rhodri's grandson through his second son, Cadell) seized Gwynedd on the death of his cousin, Idwal Foel.
 He apparently took Powys from Llywelyn ap Merfyn at the same time and arranged for a dynastic marriage between their children.
-Hywel had founded Deheubarth in 920 out of his maternal and paternal inheritances, and maintained close relations with Æthelstan, King of the Anglo-Saxons, often visiting Æthelstan's court.
-Hywel studied the English legal system and reformed Welsh law in his own realms (later called the Cyfraith Hywel or "Laws of Hywel"), and when he went on pilgrimage to Rome in 928, he took his collection of laws, which allegedly were blessed by the pope.
+Hywel had founded Deheubarth in 920 out of his maternal and paternal inheritances and maintained close relations with Æthelstan, King of the Anglo-Saxons, often visiting Æthelstan's court.
+Hywel studied the English legal system and reformed Welsh law in his own realms (later called the Cyfraith Hywel or "laws of Hywel"), and when he went on pilgrimage to Rome in 928, he took his collection of laws, which allegedly were blessed by the pope.